Boris-Em/BEMCheckBox/README.md

 Join us on [Gitter](https://gitter.im/Boris-Em/BEMCheckBox) if you need any help or want to talk about the project.

 ### Sample App
 The iOS Sample App included with this project demonstrates one way to correctly setup and use **BEMCheckBox**.
+It also offers the possibility to customize the checkbox within the app.

 ## Getting Started
 It only takes a few simple steps to install and setup **BEMCheckBox** to your project.